How TCPA affects your business

 Here’s what you need to know about TCPA SMS rules in general:

-First and foremost, in order to send your customers/subscribers marketing text messages, you must obtain their prior express written consent.
+First and foremost, in order to send your End Users marketing text messages, you must obtain their prior express written consent.
 This can be via digital methods, such as a contact form, an email or a text.
-But the point is, the subscriber must willingly opt-in to receive such communications.
+But the point is, the End Users must willingly opt-in to receive such communications.

 When getting opt-ins, you must be specific about the type of text messages you’ll be sending including how often the subscriber is likely to receive them from you.

-TCPA rules state that you must keep records of consent from each subscriber.
+TCPA rules state that you must keep records of consent from each End User.

-You must provide subscribers with an opt-out mechanism that enables them to opt-out at any time, and provide instructions on how to do this.
+You must provide End Users with an opt-out mechanism that enables them to opt-out at any time, and provide instructions on how to do this.
 You must also provide a way for the subscriber to ask for help.

-Specifically that means not sending your subscribers any messages before 8 am in the morning and after 9 am at night (according to their local time zone).
+Specifically that means not sending your End Users any messages before 8 am in the morning and after 9 am at night (according to their local time zone).

 You may have heard of the Cellular Telecommunications and Internet Association (CTIA) before, particularly in relation to the TCPA.
 The CTIA is a trade association, run by wireless carrier companies like T-Mobile and AT&T. It aims to protect consumers from unwanted messaging traffic.